 Inside the office

-In the office, I wear a pair of blue jeans, an untucked shirt, and a pair of sneakers.
-My dress attire is super casual and overly comfortable.
-Not surprisingly, no one can guess I do any type of professional work by just looking at me.
+At my office, I wear blue jeans, an untucked shirt, and sneakers.
+It’s relaxed, comfy, and no one would guess I’m a professional just by looking at me.

 Interviewing for a potential project

 When it comes to interviews, first impressions are crucial.
 Just like in daily life, appearances matter when someone doesn’t know you.

 For a new client meeting, I go all out: a sharp button-up shirt, tie, and polished dress shoes.
 I aim to look professional and trustworthy!